-- If students are less than 15 minutes late to class, they should proceed directly to class.
-If students are more than 15 minutes late, they should go to the Main Office to contact parents to verify their late arrival. - If a student has to leave during the day, he/she needs to have a written note AND sign out through the main office. - If students are consistently late, teachers will contact home.
+- To be considered punctual at the start of the day, students are expected to be in their Period 1 class by 8:50 a.m., every day. (\For every period start time thereafter, please refer to the school day schedule on Page 5.) - If students are less than 15 minutes late to class, they should proceed directly to class.
+If students are more than 15 minutes late, they should go to the Main Office to contact parents to verify their late arrival. - If a student has to leave during the day, they need to have a written note AND sign out through the Main Office. - If students are consistently late, teachers will contact home.
 Referrals to the Administration may follow. - Students are expected to attend classes when a supply teacher is present. - Students, parents, and staff have a role to play in ensuring that students attend classes regularly and punctually.
 Each role is described below. - Any discrepancies in the attendance record should be discussed with the classroom teacher.